 NOTE: I mean mentally blind.
 My friends who cannot see, and some accountants I've worked with, are smart.

-A corporate bureaucracy kept complaining that a department had 2.5 computers per employee - they claimed that was wasteful.
+A corporate bureaucracy kept complaining that a department had 2.5 computers per employee - thinking that was wasteful.
 So management spent much time looking for computers in the offices and labs.

 They found:

-- some software engineers needed a PC and a Unix workstation, so had two computers.
+- some software engineers needed both a PC and a Unix workstation, so had two computers.

 - in the lab, old PCs had been set up to run automated tests.
 Slow but hands-off and logged data, so they could just be left to run day and night.